mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 ## Order of growth

 The order of growth is related to how the runtime of an algorithm increases when the size of the input increases without limit and tells us how efficient the algorithm is.

-Therefore, we can compare the relative performance of alternative algorithms.
+In essence, Big O notation provides a worst-case scenario for an algorithm's performance, allowing developers to compare different algorithms and choose the most efficient one for large inputs.

 Big O Notation: **Common order-of-growth classifications**: